 I’m sure you’ve either reached for a comedy to help you feel “better” – or had that as a suggestion.
 But my suggestions are a little different.

-While that can be really helpful when we’re wallowing in our grief, a more powerful way to move those old emotions is to match the movie or TV show with what we’re processing through.
-And by doing this, we can allow those emotions to surface and start to move through them in a safer, easier way than having them come up during your business meetings or with your family.
+While that can be really helpful when we’re wallowing in our grief, a more powerful way to move those old emotions is to match the movie or TV show with the emotion surfacing.
+And by doing this, we can allow ourselves to feel it and start to move through them.

 But before I list some of my favorite shows and movies, let’s look at choosing.
 It’s going to be tempting, if you’ve just gotten your heart broken, to reach for a tearjerker of someone else who got their heart broken.
 But it’s not so much about having the storyline match, but rather just the emotions themselves.
 When we watch someone else on the screen, it could be helpful to cry with them as we see them get their hearts broken, but it could also be too painful or we may tend to wallow.